-Many years ago a friend surprised me by asking "Why don't you take a group of women into the mountains?"
+Way back in 2008, a friend surprised me by asking "Why don't you take a group of women into the mountains?"

 "Will they come?"
 I wondered.

 We also entertain ourselves on the trail with fungus and flower discovery, goofy humor, singing and moments of shared beauty and awe.
-We close the day together, sharing thoughts and reflections of the day.
+We learn how to travel and live together, knowing we depend on one another.

-See Upcoming Trips for further information.
+See Upcoming Trips for 2019 trips.

 Silver Sage Sojourns, LLC is a small business based in the Seattle area providing unusual trips and retreats for women.
 I offer backpacking trips, trekking trips as well as retreats of a spiritual nature.
 Mostly Silver Sage Sojourns is run by Kathie McCarthy.
 Most of my life I've worked as a counselor, teacher and bodyworker.
 I've been a Wilderness First Responder since 2008 and have 10 years experience leading wilderness trips for women.

 My daughter Kira McGieson is often my co-leader on backpacking trips.
 She has many years experience leading wilderness youth adventures as well as wilderness backpacking trips with Silver Sage Sojourns.
 She has been a Wilderness First Responder since 2010 and is currently in nursing school at Seattle University.